noahgrant/resourcerer/README.md

 };
 ```

 Here, the UserTodos collection will be instantiated with an options hash including the `userId` property, which it uses to construct its url.
 We'll also want to add the `'userId'` string to the collection's [static `cacheFields` array](#requesting-prop-driven-data), because each cached collection should be specific to the user.

-### attributes

-Pass in an attributes hash to initialize a Model instance with a body before initially fetching.
-This is passed directly to the [model](/docs/model.md#constructor) or [collection's](/docs/collection.md#constructor) `constructor` method along with the [`options`](#options) property, and is typically less useful than providing the properties directly to the [`data`](#data) property.
-Like `data` and `options`, the `attributes` object will also be used in cache key generation if it has any fields specified in the model's static `cacheFields` property (See the [cache key section](#declarative-cache-keys) for more).
+Whereas the [`data` object](#data) is the place to add query param data (GET) or body data (POST/PUT/PATCH), the `options` object is a great place to add _path param_ data, as in this UserModel example's url (`/users/${this.userId}`).

 ### noncritical